-On February 17, 2022, the Company announced that it has initiated work to update Bralorne's underground mine plan to support an increase in production to a proposed 1,500 tonnes per day.
-This expanded production would come from within the existing permitted mine boundary and take advantage of both underground and surface infrastructure already in place at the site.
+On February 17, 2022, the Company announced that it had initiated work to update the underground mine plan for the Bralorne Gold Project to support an increase in production to a proposed 1,500 tonnes per day.
+It was noted that expanded production would come from within the existing permitted mine boundary to take advantage of both underground and surface infrastructure already in place at the site.
 Material extracted from this expanded production rate is proposed to initially be hauled offsite for processing at one of the nearby permitted custom milling facilities in British Columbia.